digitalocean/container-blueprints/DOKS-CI-CD/README.md

     tkn pipelinerun logs tekton-argocd-build-deploy-pipeline-run-zt6pt-r-r7wgw  -n doks-ci-cd
     ```

+Next, you will test the CI/CD pipeline flow by pushing some changes to the `tekton-sample-app` repository prepared in the [Forking the Sample Application Repo](#forking-the-sample-application-repo) step.
+Then, you will access the Tekton dashboard and watch a live demonstration of how the pipeline triggers automatically, and execution of steps.

-## Step 9 - Testing the CI/CD Setup
+## Step 8 - Testing the CI/CD Setup

 To test the whole CI/CD setup, you need to push some changes to the `tekton-sample-app` repository prepared in the [Forking the Sample Application Repo](#forking-the-sample-application-repo) step.
 You will begin testing the CI/CD flow by changing the `knative-service` resource from the application repo, to point to your Docker registry.